Secure Your Australia PR as an ICT Trainer

 - Theory of education subjects

-A degree or diploma in a relevant field such as information technology or education is typically required.
+A degree or diploma in a relevant field, such as information technology or education, is typically required.

-Yes, both Australian and overseas work experience in related fields can be submitted for assessment.
+Both Australian and overseas work experience in related fields can be submitted for assessment.

 Yes, a minimum of two years of relevant work experience is generally expected.

-Yes, you may need to provide evidence of English language proficiency, such as IELTS or equivalent scores.
+You may need to provide evidence of English language proficiency, such as IELTS or equivalent scores.

 The processing time can vary, but it typically takes several weeks to complete the assessment once all required documents are submitted.